Potzdam Musket: Model 1809

 The Model 1809 Prussian Musket, like its predecessor, was assembled at the Potzdam armory during the Napoleonic Wars.
 It had steel rather than brass barrel bands to reduce costs, and borrowed extensively from the design of the French Charleville Model 1777 Musket.
 The hammer (or cock) had a decorative heart-shaped cutout, and the steel pan had a protective shield to keep the powder dry in wet weather.
 The pins were abandoned in favour of three barrel bands.
 Unusually, the fore-sights were cast into the barrel band rather than the end of the barrel.
 Even more unusual for a military musket was, that the weapon had a V-notch.

 The 1809 model had a 41.25 in barrel and an overall length of 56.45 in, and weighed approximately 10 lb.
 The calibre was reduced to .71 (18.034 mm).
 The barrels were manufactured separately at Spandau, and were brought to Potzdam for finishing and final assembly.

 At the Battle of Waterloo, the 1809 pattern Potzdam was the most widespread musket in use by von Blücher's troops.
 Due to its large bore, it could fire the cartridges of fallen British and French soldiers, although the smaller French bullets would rattle down the barrel and reduce accuracy and stopping power.

 The socket bayonet of the M1809 musket was patterned after the bayonet of the French Charleville musket.
 Like most other bayonets of the early 19th century, it had a triangular 19.25 in blade.
 But it lacked the mortise normally used to secure the bayonet over the fore-sights of the musket barrel.

 Model 1831

 From 1831 to 1839, the Prussians manufactured a caplock conversion of the 1809 Potzdam musket.
 These were manufactured not only in Potzdam, but also in Danzig.
-The 1831 musket was replaced with the Dreyse needle gun in 1841, and most of the old muzzleloaders were sold to the Americans for use in their civil war.
+Then starting in 1841 the musket was gradually replaced by the Dreyse needle gun, and most of the old muzzleloaders were sold to the Americans for use in their civil war.
 These were issued to the Union army as late as 1864.